- What We Do

 Children’s National also is a teaching hospital, training the next generation of pediatric healthcare professionals.
 Children’s Research Institute oversees our educational activities and academic affairs and the Department of Pediatrics at the George Washington University School of Medicine and Health Sciences.

-In July 2010, Children’s National was awarded the prestigious Clinical and Translational Science Award grant, from the National Institutes of Health National Center for Advancing Translational Science, to establish the Clinical and Translational Science Institute at Children’s National, a partnership of Children’s National Medical Center and the George Washington University.
+In July 2010, Children’s National was awarded the prestigious Clinical and Translational Science Award grant, from the National Institutes of Health National Center for Advancing Translational Science, to establish the Clinical and Translational Science Institute at Children’s National, a partnership of Children’s National Health System and the George Washington University.
 This is the first, and to date only, such grant awarded directly to a freestanding children’s hospital.

 International and national honors reflect Children’s commitment to providing children and families with exceptional care, pioneering research, and advocating with a strong voice for all children.